martagrenno/SC_exam_HiGGS_MachineLearning/README.md

 <!-- omit from toc -->
 #### MLP_28ft

-For this model we changed only the **used features** to 1-28, in order to include both the low lev and the high lev features.
+For this model we changed only the **used features** to 1-28, in order to include both the low level and the high level features.

 1. Dense(512, ReLU) + Dropout(0.3)
 2. Dense(256, ReLU) + Dropout(0.2)